Zilfimian/Statistics-Data-Tutoring-24/Exam_2.md

 - Q6: The proportion of individuals with diabetes mellitus among those with chronic kidney disease is
 - Q7: Test if the proportion of individuals with diabetes mellitus among those with chronic kidney disease is less than 40%. (write: it is/it is not) Use alpha = 0.05.
 - Q8: Test if the proportion of individuals with diabetes mellitus among those with chronic kidney disease is more than 50%. (write: it is/it is not) Use alpha = 0.01.

+- Q9
+  -- a) What is the probability that the adjusted gross of a randomly selected movie lies between $66,000,000 and $74,000,000? (type a single number, round up to four decimal places)
+  -- b) What is the probability that the Metascore of a randomly selected movie is greater than 75? (type a single number, round up to four decimal places)

+  -- c) What is the probability that the duration of a randomly selected movie lies within 0.5 standard deviations of the mean? (type a single number, round up to four decimal places)

+  -- d) What is the probability that the IMDb rating of a randomly selected movie is exactly 5.2? (type a single number, round up to four decimal places)

+  -- e) What is the adjusted gross corresponding to the bottom 7%?
+The top 4%? (round up to four decimal places in both cases)

+  -- f) What is the z-score of a movie whose IMDb rating is 7.4?
+- Q10

+  -- a) What is the probability that the next movie will have a duration of exactly 83 minutes? (type a single number.
+Round up to four decimal places)

+  -- b) What is the probability that the next movie will have a Metascore within the next 102 minutes? (type a single number.
+Round up to four decimal places)

+  -- c) What is the probability that the next movie will have an IMDb rating between 4.7 and 5.2 minutes? (type a single number.
+Round up to four decimal places)

+  -- d) What is the probability that the next movie will have an IMDb rating of exactly 7.7? (type a single number.
+Round up to four decimal places)

+  -- e) What is the probability that the next movie will have a budget adjusted to be at least $40,000,000 if the average budget of movies is $60,000,000? (type a single number, round up to four decimal places)

+  -- f) What is the probability that the next movie will not have an Oscar nomination for at least 2 years? (type a single number, round up to four decimal places)

 ## Questions 3
 Using the whole sample, create a new variable that divides the individuals between those with high hemoglobin levels (individuals with hemoglobin levels above its average) and those with low hemoglobin levels (individuals with hemoglobin levels below or equal to its average).
 Then test if the average age is different in these two groups of individuals.
 Consider an alpha of 0.1 and respond to the following questions: